developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/Alarm/index.md

 ## Remarks
 ### Validity of registered action on Alarm Triggered
-Uniquely for an Enterprise Browser event the registered action for the AlarmTriggered event does not get cleared when you navigate away from the current page.
-If using a JavaScript function, you must ensure the script is still valid when the alarm fires or alternatively you can clear the alarm.
+For an Enterprise Browser event, the registered action for the AlarmTriggered event does not get cleared when navigating away from the current page.
+If using a JavaScript function, be sure the script is still valid when the alarm fires or simply clear the alarm.

 ### Minimum Time Interval
-The Alarm is not designed to be triggered for intervals less than 30 seconds, if you require a shorter delay then consider using the JavaScript function 'SetTimeout'.
+The Alarm is not designed to be triggered for intervals shorter than 30 seconds.
+If such a delay is required, consider using the 'SetTimeout' JavaScript function.

 ### Explanation of Time Format
-You must specify the time in GMT and then the device's timezone offset from that.
-E.g. a time expressed as 2012-07-27t08-30-00-05-00 breaks down as follows:
+Time must be specified as GMT plus or minus the device's timezone offset.
+For example, an alarm expressed as 2012-07-27t08-30-00-05-00 on a device with a GMT-5 timezone offset will fire at 8:30am (local time) on July 27, 2012.
+It breaks down as follows:

->Assuming a device with timezone offset -5 hours
->This alarm will fire at 8:30am (local time) on 27th July 2012
->
->* Year: 2012
+* Year: 2012
->* Month: July
+* Month: July
->* Day: 27th
+* Day: 27
->* Time: 13:30 exactly (GMT)
+* Time: 13:30 GMT
->* Timezone: -5 (Eastern Time, 8:30am local time)
+* Timezone: -5 (Eastern time, 8:30 a.m. local time)

+### Device Support
+The Alarm API not supported on [Zebra Micro Kiosks](/enterprise-browser/1-4/guide/about/#microkiosk).

 ## Example
 ### Set an Alarm